Metricks/frontend-assessment-/README.md

 Your task is to build out this multi-step form and get it looking as close to the design as possible.

-You can will be using React/Next and [Chakra UI](https://chakra-ui.com) as the component library to complete this task.
+You can will be using React/Next and [Tailwind CSS](https://tailwindcss.com) as the component library to complete this task.

 Your users should be able to: